Can I Switch from Medicare Advantage to Medicare Supplement (Medigap)?

 Provide Medicare Advantage termination proof for guaranteed issue rights:

 Medicare Supplement insurance companies require documentation showing your Medicare Advantage coverage ended with your application.
-Termination letters or notices from your Medicare Advantage plan verify your guaranteed issue rights, allowing insurance companies to process Medicare Supplement applications without medical underwriting.
+Termination letters or notices from your Medicare Advantage plan verify your guaranteed issue rights.
+With that documentation, the insurer can process your Medigap application without medical underwriting.

 6. 6